Maphist0/Course-project/Lidar-flow-detection/README.md

  - Compile with cmake

 # Prior knowledge
-1. The lidar is installed on the floor, with the scan surface crossing the target tunnel.
+1. The lidar is installed on the ceil, with the scan surface crossing the target tunnel.

 1. A flat mirror is used to reflect half of the lidar signal back to ground (otherwise this portion of signal will points to the ceil, wasted).